Kevoulee/landscape/PITCHME.md

 *Non-fungible tokens (NFTs), are unique in nature and can be distinguished from each other.
 It is the characteristics of a non-fungible item itself that make it desirable and differentiated, rather than it being a placeholder or representation.*

+Note:
+Remember to describe the difference between Fungible and Non-Fungible Tokens, and how each token can become the other

 ---

 ## Function of NFTs